IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 4. **Seeing the results! :**

-   Now if we go onto our OPC UA browser we should see if we go into you should see this value incrementing by one every second:
+   Now if you go onto our OPC-UA browser you should see cell_1_tmp's value incrementing by one every second:

 Sparkplug -> xrt -> modbus-device1 -> cell_1_tmp